nomi420420/FightGame/README.md

 Planned features and improvements for upcoming versions:

+- **Hitbox & Hurtbox Rework**: Tighter, more accurate attack and hurtbox tuning (especially for jump-ins and low attacks), improved corner interaction, and better handling of edge cases where attacks visually connect but currently miss.
 - **Local Multiplayer Enhancement**: Support for separate keyboards and game controllers, allowing each player to use their own dedicated input device instead of sharing a single keyboard.
 - **Difficulty & AI Variety**: Multiple AI difficulty presets and alternative behavior styles (aggressive, defensive, zoning).
 - **Training / Practice Mode**: Sandbox mode with input display, reset-to-center, and infinite meter/health options.